 The most famous early reference to OD itself is probably by Richard Beckhard, in his 1969 book, "Organization Development: Strategies in Models."
 He described OD as a planned, organization-wide effort, managed from the top down, to improve processes with the goal of increasing a company's effectiveness and health.

 Nowadays, the term is used often in a wider and looser way.
 OD can be a strategic, organization-wide and centrally controlled program of change, lasting several months or years.
 Equally, it can be a low-key, tactical, continuous-improvement approach, perhaps focused on one department or team.
 And there's every variation in between, as appropriate to each individual organization.

-One definition of OD that brings together these extremes of meaning is given by Matt Minahan, of the OD Network:
+One definition of OD that brings together these extremes of meaning is given by Matt Minahan, formerly of the World Bank and the OD Network: